AMWA-TV/bcp-003/best-practice-tls-pki.md

 ### TLS 1.3 Cipher Suites

 Note: TLS allows several different cipher suites;
-interoperability requires the server and client to support at least one common suite, which needs to be sufficiently secure.
+interoperability requires the Server and Client to support at least one common suite, which needs to be sufficiently secure.

 This section applies to implementations using TLS 1.3.
 It is consistent with [RFC 8446].